Exploring the species of Anubias: A Diverse Aquatic Plants

 Anubias nana ‘Pinto’

-Anubias nana ‘Pinto’ is a captivating variation of Anubias nana, featuring striking white or cream-colored variegation on its leaves, creating a visually striking contrast against the deep green background, making it a sought-after choice for aquascaping enthusiasts.
+Anubias nana ‘Pinto’ is a captivating variation, featuring striking white or cream-colored variegation on its leaves, creating a visually striking contrast against the deep green background, making it a sought-after choice for aquascaping enthusiasts.

 CharacteristicDescription